pactus-project/pactus.org/website/learn/consensus/protocol/index.md

 validators.
 So the minimum number of validators should be $$3+1=4$$.

 We use cryptographic techniques to prevent spoofing and replays and to detect corrupted messages.
-All validators know the others’ public keys to verify signatures.
+All validators know each other's public keys to verify signatures.
 All messages contain public key signatures.
 We denote a message signed by node $$i$$ as
 $$<m>_{\sigma _i}$$.